hdachev/divan/README.md

 and without specifying a key-range.

-### What else is there.
+### what else

-- You can iterate your entire db with `db.forEach(func)`.
+- You can iterate your entire db with `db.forEach(func)`
-- If you look at the sources, you'll see that there's an option to persist your snapshots on Amazon S3.
+- If you look at the sources, you'll see that there's an option to persist your snapshots on Amazon S3
-- By using `db.addView("view-name", ["source-view", "other-source-view"], viewObj)` you can do chained map/reduce.
+- By using `db.addView("view-name", ["source-view", "other-source-view"], viewObj)` you can do chained map/reduce